fibo7997/VIX-Advanced/README.md

 -Uses the most recent available gamma values to fill gaps, ensuring that gamma values are always available for each VIX data point.

--Adds a rate of change calculation for gamma to identify shifts in gamma levels.

 ### 3. Trade Entry and Exit Logic: